viveeeeeek/p2pbookshare/README.md

     - Choose "JSON" format and click "Create".
     - Download the `service_account.json` file.
     - Place the downloaded `service_account.json` file in the `assets/fcm/` folder of your Flutter project.

+### License

+    Copyright (c) 2024, VivekS.
+    All rights reserved.

+    This source code is licensed under the GPLv3-style license found in the LICENSE file in the root directory of this source tree.